-Now that the Oculus Quest 2 is out and selling well, there’s a good chance that a third-generation Quest is in the works.
-But Facebook, which owns the Oculus brand, isn’t likely to release the Oculus Quest 3 anytime soon.
+Now that the Oculus Quest 2 is selling very well, there’s a very good chance that a third-generation Quest is in the works.
+And the Oculus Quest 3 could be coming soon.

 - Where to buy Oculus Quest 2: Latest stock updates

 - How to watch James Bond movies in order